AppPETs/developer-guidelines/ImplementationPlanning.md

 Application Lifecycle Management (ALM) can be divided into three significant events: idea, deployment, and decommissioning.
 In the first phase of the lifecycle, an existing app is selected for use within the enterprise and secured at the source code level.
-The secured app is then deployed through an app store hosted by the client’s server resources.
+The secured app is then deployed through an app store hosted by the client's server resources.
 During deployment, the app is maintained via Mobile Device Management (MDM).
 MDM maintains the device by continuously monitoring for compliance and enforcing required updates.